pip-services/pip-services-docs/content/en/python/tutorials/microservice_facade/step7.md

 ```

-And last but not least, a factory for the clients that that facade depends on in a file named  **ClientFacadeFactory.py**:
+And last but not least, a factory for the clients that the facade depends on in a file named  **ClientFacadeFactory.py**:

 **/pip_facades_sample_python/build/ClientFacadeFactory.py**